eemeli/esfs-statutes/esfs-statutes.md

 ### 9. General Meeting
 The supreme body of the Society is the General Meeting, convened during the Eurocon.

-The General Meeting is attended by all ESFS members present at the Eurocon (but up to two votes are allowed for each country) and has the following prerogatives:
+The General Meeting is attended by all ESFS members present at the Eurocon (but up to two votes are allowed for each European country, as defined above) and has the following prerogatives:

 a) to assess the activity of the Committee, on the basis of a report submitted by the Chair or by the elected Vice-Chair;
 b) to elect the committee Officers;